mdwarfgeek/eb/README.md

 radial velocities.

 A Python wrapper is provided, and is intended to be the primary way to use the model.

-The original Monte Carlo program (in C) from the paper will also be provided as an example, once the source has been cleaned up (the original is messy and has many dependencies).
+An updated version of the Monte Carlo program (in C) from the 2011 paper is also provided in "ebmc".
+It has a number of dependencies that may make it tricky to get working and is therefore not included in the default set of Makefile targets.
+This is very bare bones, not general, messy, and has no user interface to speak of.
+It is not intended to be used as-is, but may serve as a place to borrow ideas from.
+It has accumulated a large number of changes since the version used for the paper, and therefore does not exactly reproduce the published results.

 The file API.txt describes how to use the light curve generator, and gives the meanings of the parameters.
 Some practical notes on fitting